You keep hearing the phrase 'gender pay gap.' Mind it, because the gap is having a big year. Welcome to the debate over equal pay.

 There are 'we heart equal pay' supporters, who say the fight is a key part of the equal rights movement.
 There are 'equal schmequal' opponents, who say women aren’t paid unfairly, they just tend to work in jobs that pay less.
 And there are people in between, who say women deserve equal pay, but they should focus on working for a raise and not asking Uncle Sam for legislation.

 Because the equal pay debate has played out in a very public way in recent years.
 There was the time Sony got hacked, and came under fire for shortchanging its leading ladies.
-Cue celebs like J-Law saying, ‘I’m sorry, you must have written the wrong number on my paycheck.’
-Then there was the time the US women’s national soccer team sued the US Soccer Federation because they’re paid as little as 40% of what the men’s team gets paid.
-Even though they bent it like Beckham all the way to the World Cup championship.
-Meanwhile, the men’s national team has never bent it anywhere.
+Then there was the time the US women's national soccer team sued the US Soccer Federation because they’re paid as little as 40% of what the men’s team gets paid.
+And that time the US women’s hockey team threatened to boycott the world championship unless USA Hockey (the group that oversees ice hockey programs) gave them better pay and equal benefits to the men's team.

 The most recent attempt to close the gap -- legislation called the Paycheck Fairness Act -- fell a few votes short of passing in the Senate in 2014.
 Translation: the debate over equal pay is far from over, so expect to hear a lot more about why Jack gets paid more than Diane.